ZKocjan/cotzyan.github.io/README.md

 My research focuses on the physical processes that shape star formation and galaxy evolution across cosmic time.
 I use advanced hydrodynamical simulations to study the life cycle of gas within galaxies, from the collapse of dense clouds that give birth to stars to the powerful explosions of dying stars that shape future generations of star formation.

+## Current interests

+- Galaxy formation and evolution across cosmic time
+- The physics of multiphase interstellar medium
+- The processes that regulate star formation
+- Hydrodynamical simulations, numerical methods, and sub-grid modelling
+- Connecting theoretical models and numerical simulations with observations
+- High-performance computing and computational astrophysics

 <h3> You can reach me at zkocjan@umd.edu </h3>

 Interested in applying for Fulbright?
 Let me know!
 I am happy to help with applications and provide advice about the program :)